facelessuser/Rummage/docs/src/markdown/usage.md

 ## Overview

 Rummage is designed to be easy to pick up.
 Its interface consists of three tabs: Search, Files, and Content.
-In the [Search](#search-tab) tab, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
-Search features can be tweaked with various toggles and options.
+In the **Search** tab, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
+Search features can be tweaked with various options.
 The files that get searched can also be narrowed with patterns and filters.

 Rummage uses the default regular expression library ([Re][re]) that comes with Python.
-It also optionally works with the 3rd party [Regex][regex] library as well.
+It also optionally works with the 3rd party [Regex][regex] library (if installed).

-As matches are found, general info about the matches will be displayed in the [Files](#files-tab) and [Content](#content-tab) tabs.
-You can double click files to open them in your favorite editor (see [Preferences](#preference) to configure Rummage for your editor).
+As matches are found, general info about the matches will be displayed in the **Files** and **Content** tabs.
+You can double click files to open them in your favorite editor (see [Editor Preferences](#editor) to configure Rummage for your editor).

 Rummage also comes with a simple regular expression tester to test out patterns.
 It also provides a feature where patterns can be saved for later and/or frequent use.
 You can even create chains that will apply a series of saved searches.